Trouble for ecstasy? What MDMA’s FDA setback could mean for psychedelics

 In fact, Dr. Srinivas Rao thinks there’s a “low probability” of an outright rejection.

-Instead, the agency could come back with a very strict set of safeguards around the use of the drug, or require another clinical trial altogether before granting approval.
+Instead, the agency could come back with a very strict set of safeguards and requirements to do further research once it's on the market, or the drug maker could be asked to do another clinical trial before FDA approval.

 “It’s a bit of a coin flip,” says Rao, CEO of Atai Life Sciences, a biotech company invested in mental health and psychedelics.
 “Going against the committee that aggressively is fraught.
 On the other hand, there's a lot of pressure for this to get approved.”